-When you utilise a web hosting provider or a third party payment provider that stores, processes and/or transmits cardholder data the 3rd party is classes as a 3rd party service provider and particular rules apply:
+When you utilise a web hosting provider or a third party payment provider that stores, processes and/or transmits cardholder data, the 3rd party is classed as a 3rd party service provider and the following rules apply:

 - The contract must require the supplier to handle card data securely and must maintain on-going compliance to the Payment Card Industry Data Security Standard (PCI DSS) and evidence the compliance with the standard to the merchant on an annual basis.